SolidAlloy/GenericUnityObjects/README.md

 }
 ```

 If you use Unity 2020, you need to specify the `Serializable` attribute explicitly.
 Otherwise, fields of type `WarriorStats<TClass>` will not be serialized.
-If you use Unity 2021, this bug is fixed and Unity automatically marks generic Unity.Objects as serializable.
+If you use Unity 2021, this bug is fixed and Unity automatically marks generic UnityEngine.Objects as serializable.

 In this example, there is only one generic argument, but you can use as many as you want.